 - Write up your findings

-I’m not sure why I was drawn to meteorology as a profession.
+I’m not sure why meteorology appealed to me as a profession.
 I guess I liked the science and the process.
 Plus being on television was pretty cool!
 I think it’s that same process that also makes me love genealogy.
-There is considerable satisfaction in putting a puzzle together and finding the answer to your research question.
+There is so much satisfaction in putting a puzzle together and finding the answer to your research question.
 What a great feeling!

 Genealogy tip: Whether you are a hobby genealogist or a professional, you can not go wrong following the GPS.